 Another Comparitech study examined the share prices of 24 companies listed on the New York Stock Exchange that had experienced major data breaches.
 We found that after two weeks (from the date the breach was made public), share prices had dropped by 2.89 percent on average.
 Although share prices tend to recover after that, when we looked at long-term results, we found that the share prices of affected companies didn’t keep up with the NASDAQ average.
 One year after the breach, companies underperformed the NASDAQ by 3.7 percent, and after three years, companies were underperforming the NASDAQ by 15.58 percent on average.

-In the past year, the Thales study above found that almost one-third of US companies reported having suffered a data breach.
+In the past year, the Thales study above found that almost half of US companies reported having suffered a data breach.
 Again, this could be higher due to the potential for as yet undetected breaches.
+Interestingly, the same number of respondents had noticed an increase in the scale, frequency, or sophistication of these attempts.

 One of the key findings of the Thales study was that despite the massive threat that data breaches represent, many organizations aren’t allocating much of their budget to securing data.